Ashton Press Presents

 For any questions regarding Leah Rosenthal's artwork, please e-mail her at email@example.com.
 Leah takes commissions and also will make hand colored prints of her artwork.

 Also available: Then the Night Comes by Ann Wortham & Leah Rosenthal.
 A new Highlander novel offering an alternative resolution to the fifth season cliffhanger Archangel and the aired sixth season episodes.
 Richie Ryan is dead at the hands of his best friend and mentor, Duncan MacLeod.
 Horrified at what he has done and believing he is pursued by an ancient demon known as Ahriman, MacLeod flees Paris to seek help from old friends in Cornwall.
 Joe Dawson, Cassandra, and Methos soon follow and the pursuit of who—or what—Ahriman truly is soon involves many of MacLeod's friends in a desperate race from Cornwall to Scotland to Wales.
 Along the way, Methos must confront more specters from his past, MacLeod learns a few lessons, Joe has a new friendship which is deepening, and Cassandra must learn to deal with a Methos who is, in many ways, different from the man she once knew.
 Flashbacks take our heroes from ancient Egypt to ancient Babylonia and to Barcelona, Spain along the way.
 Then the Night Comes is rated PG with no overt sex, either straight or slash.
-Click here to view ordering information, along with some excerpts of artwork and text.

 If you are interested in submitting to any of our upcoming publications, please click here to view our submission guidelines.